 - Cuisine: Snacks

-- Combine the cocoa, sugar, water, and salt in a medium saucepan.
+- In a medium saucepan, combine the cocoa powder, sugar, water, and salt over medium heat.

-- Stir in the milk and heat, but do not boil.
+- Reduce heat, and stir in the milk, do not boil.

-- Remove from the heat and add vanilla; stir well.
-Serve immediately.
+- Remove from the heat and stir in the vanilla.
+Pour into mugs and serve immediately.